allenlin90/programmingLearning/git/README.md

 ### Clear all records
 1. We can use `git reflog expire --expire=now --all` to delete the records and use `git gc` to refresh and clear those unreachable entities.

+## Day 15 - Merge basics and how to use
+1. Git is a DVCS (distributed version control system) that users will keep working "**branch**" and "**merge**" during development.

+### Merge Basics
+1. During development, we can separate the branches upon requirements.
+For example, the main and stable version is on `,master` branch, and we can open a `bugfix` branch to work on bug fixing or `feature` for new functions.
+After finishing fixing bugs, we can "**merge**" `bugfix` brnach to `master` branch.
+1. Note thate when merging in Git, we can only merge the objects in the same repository, as all the objects are related to each other.
+Therefore, we can't merge a branch from a repository to one another.
+1. During merge, if the lines in the same file of different branches are different, Git will merge them into a single file.
+However, when the content on the same line is different as a "**conflict**", Git will ask the user to review and solve the issue.
+The conflict files will be tagged as "**unmerged**".
+We can check it from `git status` as well.
+1. Before merging branch, we should be careful with the status
+    1. Which `branch` are we at?
+(For example, `master` or `feature`)
+    1. Ensure the working directory is "**clean**" that all files are indexed and commited.
+    1. Use `git merge [branchName]` to integrate `[branchName]` to current branch.
+    1. We can use `git log` to check records.
+A new version will be created after branches are merged.
+1. After merging, we can use `git branch -d [branchName]` to delete a branch that is not used in the future.
+However, with lowercase `-d`, we can only delete branches that are merged to others.
+Otherwise, we shall use capital `-D` to delete a branch, `git branch -D [branchName]`.

+### Recover deleted branches
+1. If we accidentally delete a branch, we can use `git reflog` to find the latest object ID of a branch and execute `git branch [branchName] [objectID]` to recover the branch.

+### Merge with conflicts
+1. If there's conflicts between files during merge, we will get a notice for the issue.
+Besides, we can also check the status with `git status`.
+1. We can use `git diff` to check what's the difference between conflict files.
+Git will show the contents of the file in "<" less than sign, ">" greater than sign, and equal sign "=".

+### Solve the conflicts
+1. The easiest way to solve the problem is to index all the modified files and submit a new commit.
+(This is a very bad solution.)
+1. After wrong merging, we can use `git reset --hard ORIG_HEAD` to resume to the previous version, so that we can merge the conflict again.
+1. If there's many files get conflicts during merge, we can use git status to check the "**filepath**" and use `git diff [filepath]` to check difference between the file.
+1. We can use "**SourceTree**", "**fork**", or other Git GUI to resolve the conflicts.
+After fixing the problems, we can stag the files and commit the version.
+Note that using GUI to resolve conflicts is much easier than work in CLI.

+## Day 18 - Reset and Amend records